TuftsBCB/git-tutorial/README.md

     To https://github.com/BurntSushi/foods
      * [new branch]      master -> master

-(Protip: Add your SSH public key to your GitHub account here: https://github.com/settings/ssh)
+(Protip: Add your SSH public key to your GitHub account if you don't want to enter your username and password every time you push: https://github.com/settings/ssh)

 You should now be able to go https://github.com/TuftsBCB/foods and see your